 - If you do decide to travel to Nigeria, you should exercise extreme caution.
 The security situation could deteriorate without warning and you could be caught up in violence directed at others.

-- The World Health Organization has declared the outbreak of Ebola Virus Disease in west Africa, centred on Guinea, Liberia and Sierra Leone, to be a Public Health Emergency of International Concern (WHO Disease Outbreak News).
-A small number of cases, including deaths, have been confirmed in Nigeria.
-As a measure to control the disease, Nigeria has introduced health screening measures for passengers arriving and departing at all airports in Nigeria.
+- The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
+There was a limited outbreak of EVD in Nigeria in July and August 2014.
+However, the World Health Organization (WHO) has now declared that the outbreak of EVD in Nigeria has ended (WHO Disease Outbreak News).
+As a measure to control the disease, Nigeria introduced health screening measures for passengers arriving and departing at all airports in Nigeria.
 For more information, see the Ebola outbreak in West Africa travel bulletin.

 - A number of bombings occurred in different parts of Nigeria, including in Abuja, in May and June 2014.
 The terrorist group Boko Haram is considered responsible for a bombing attack on an oil depot in Lagos on 25 June.